dawidhyzy/kotlin-vs-java/README.md

 # kotlin-vs-java

-Sample project writen in Java and Kotlin
+Sample project written in Java and Kotlin